Shubham01-prgmr/DSA--JAVA/README.md

 ---

 ## ⭐ About Me
-I’m an MCA student learning **Java, DSA & Backend Development**, aiming for top roles in Fintechs like **Paytm, PhonePe, Razorpay, Swiggy, Groww**, etc.
+I’m an MCA student learning **Java, DSA & Backend Development**, aiming for top roles in tech companies.
 This repo documents my entire DSA journey.

 ---